kamalnour/adatastory/index.md

 ![DID_unemp](assets/img/did_unemployment.png)

 Contrary to the first, naive analysis, the DiD method proves that unemployment rates have skyrocketed during times of COVID, with a few exceptions.
 The E

-## Love and Belonging
+## Top 3 Maslow Levels

 When it comes to the top three levels of Maslow's Hierarchy, the analysis will be based on wikipedia pageviews, collected on a monthly basis between 2019-01 and 2020-08 : a period that allows us to capture the impact of different Covid-19 measures, such as lockdowns.
+Once we are done with the introductory analysis for each level, we will go into a differences in differences analysis (DiD) to conclude and summarize our results for the top three levels.

+### Love and Belonging

 ![Love1](assets/img/love_countries.png)